Skarun27/Heartbeat-Tactic/README.md

 # Fault Detection: Heartbeat tactic

 ## What is Heartbeat tactic?
-- To allow processes to monitor availability of a critical component.
+- The Heartbeat tactic is a crucial strategy for ensuring the availability and reliability of critical components in complex systems.
 - The HeartbeatSender sends a heartbeat message periodically.
-- The HeartbeatReceiver receives the heartbeat, updates the last received time of a heartbeat message is updated.
+- The HeartbeatReceiver receives the heartbeat, updates the last received time of a heartbeat message.

 ## Objective:
 Implement the “Heartbeat” Tactic for improving the availability of a self-driving (autonomous) car.
 The implementation is minimum prototyping of the tactic than full implementation of a self-driving car.